 Bailey-Law Ornithology Collection

-The Bailey-Law Collection was donated to Special Collections in 1982 by the Virginia Tech Biology Department, who originally obtained it as part of the Bailey Collection of Natural History.
+The Bailey-Law Collection was donated to Special Collections and University Archives in 1982 by the Virginia Tech Biology Department, who originally obtained it as part of the Bailey Collection of Natural History.
 The collection consists of papers and monographs from Harold H. Bailey (1878-1962) and John Eugene Law (1877-1931).

 The Virginia Museum of Natural History maintains ornithological specimens related to this collection.

-Special Collections aims to document the history and development of the university, its various components, and the relationships with the community.
+Special Collections and University Archives aims to document the history and development of the university, its various components, and the relationships with the community.
 We are actively engaged in bringing new materials to tell the story of the university and reflect the diverse contributions of the students, staff, faculty, and alumni.

 We collect, preserve, and provide access to numerous types of materials: